-

 (6) Audit

-The Information Management Promotion Division confirms the status of information management for each division from a third-party perspective.
-It also gives instructions and suggestions for corrections and improvements.
+The Information Management Promotion Division confirms the status of information management in each division from a third-party perspective and provide instructions and suggestions for corrections and improvements.

-We are working to improve and review our Information Protection Management System by considering external opinions (including audit results, incidents, and complaints), law revisions, and changes in the environment.
+The Information Protection Management System is reviewed and modified in consideration of external opinions, including audit results, incidents, and complaints, as well as legal revisions, and changes in the environment.

 Protection of Personal Information

 Fujitsu has established a global Personal Information Protection System to strengthen the protection of personal data.
-Under the leadership of the organization under the direct control of the CISOs and the Legal Division, we work with each region and Group company to comply with the laws and regulations of each country, including the GDPR (*1).
-In regard to the handling of personal information, we post and announce privacy policies on public sites in each country.
+Under the leadership of the CISO organization and the Legal Division, we work with each region and Group company to comply with the laws and regulations of each country, including the GDPR*9.
+In regard to the handling of personal information, we post and announce privacy policies on public websites in each country.

 A European regulation that was put into effect on May 25, 2018 and that requires companies, organizations, and groups to protect personal data.
-Includes rules on the transfer of personal data outside the European Economic Area (EEA), the obligation to report within 72 hours of a data leakage, etc.
+Includes rules on the transfer of personal data outside the European Economic Area (EEA) and the obligation to report within 72 hours of a data leakage at cybersecurity incidents.

-In Japan, with the objective of protecting personal information, Fujitsu Group obtained certification for the PrivacyMark (*2) by the Japan Information Processing and Development Center (JIPDEC) in August 2007.
-We are continually working to strengthen our Personal Information Protection System.
-Our domestic Group companies also obtain the PrivacyMark as necessary and work to thoroughly manage personal information.
+In Japan, with the objective of protecting personal information, Fujitsu Group obtained certification for the PrivacyMark*10 by the Japan Information Processing and Development Center (JIPDEC) in August 2007 and we are continually working to strengthen our Personal Information Protection System.
+Group companies also obtain the PrivacyMark as necessary to ensure thorough management of personal information.
+Internal audits were conducted in all departments in FY2023.

-The PrivacyMark is granted to businesses that handle personal information appropriately under a personal information protection management system that is in compliance with JIS Q 15001:2017.
+The PrivacyMark is granted to businesses that handle personal information appropriately under a personal information protection management system that conforms to JIS Q 15001:2017.

 Acquisition of Information System Certification